laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/tools/webusb-programmer/README.md

         - Commands can return data if necessary (using controlTransferIn)
             - Note that a command must be either out or in (SET or GET), it is not possible to use the same command with different directions
     - Commands:
-        - OUT/ISP state: low, high, tri-state
+        - SET OUT/ISP state: low, high, tri-state
-        - DUT power: on, off
+        - SET DUT power: on, off
-        - Baudrate
+        - SET Baudrate
-        - LEDs on, off
+        - SET LEDs on, off

 - LEDs
     - System power